TACC-Cloud/tapis-cli/TESTING.md

 is the ability to atomically update a system's login inforamation.

 ## Metadata

+25-10-2019 | Metadata permissions management commands are now supported.
+Metadata UUIDs are soft-validated for length and suffix characters.

 11-10-2019 | Creation, update, and delete for metadata records is now supported.
 A (hopefully) improved workflow is now supported for create and update.